gennaroprota/breeze/readme.md

 https://img.shields.io/badge/breeze-on%20docsforge-blue)](https://breeze.docsforge.com)

 Welcome to *Breeze*, my personal toolkit of C++ components.
-The components range from cryptography (MD5, SHA-1, SHA-2) to string utilities, operating system identification and much more.
+The components range from cryptography (MD5, SHA-1, SHA-2) to checksums, string utilities, operating system identification and much more.
 You'll get a precise idea by exploring the breeze/ subdirectory of the source tree or the full documentation (see below).

 The library has been developed, in my spare time, over a period of about 13 years (as of June 2019) and I don't claim that all of it is of production